-This Pillar 3 disclosure document has been prepared in accordance with the requirements of BIPRU chapter 11, as appropriate for a firm of the size and complexity of Cumberland Building Society and in line with a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy".
+This Pillar 3 disclosure document has been prepared in accordance with the requirements of CRD IV, as appropriate for a firm of the size and complexity of Cumberland Building Society and in line with a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy".

-In the event that a user of this disclosure document should require further information, application should be made in writing to John Kidd, Finance Director and Secretary, Cumberland Building Society, Cumberland House, Castle Street, Carlisle, CA3 8RX, or to john.kidd@cumberland.co.uk.
+In the event that a user of this disclosure document should require further information, application should be made in writing to John Kidd, Finance Director, Cumberland Building Society, Cumberland House, Cooper Way, Parkhouse, Carlisle, CA3 0JF, or to john.kidd@cumberland.co.uk.